Keta Lagoon: Types of fish

-This lagoon holds variety of fishes from the marine environment and from rivers.
+This lagoon holds a variety of fishes from the marine environment and from rivers.
 It is a spawning zone for fingerlings and habitat is conducive for native fishes.
 With seasonal inflow of sea water, marine fishes migrate to breed in the calmer waters of the lagoon, especially the safe haven provided by the mangrove swamp section.

 Freshwater fisheries

-Some of the freshwater species encountered were Oreochromis niloticus, Tilapia zillii, Hemichromis Fasciatus and H. bimaculatus.
+The endemic fishes in the lagoons are mostly cichlids.
+Sarotherodon melanotheron is the dominant fish with Tilapia guineensis, l'zillii and Hemichromis fasciatus also found in the catches.
+Some of the freshwater species encountered were Oreochromis niloticus, Tilapia zillii, Hemichromis fasciatus and H. bimaculatus.

 Marine fisheries

-The common marine species found in the lagoon were the mojarra (Gerres melanopterus), half beak (Hyporhampus picarti) and the needle fish (Strongylura senegalens is).
-Juveniles of the flat sardine Sardinella mardrensis, mullets Mugil curema and Liza falcipinn as well as Caranx hippos were also encountered.
-The endemic fishes in the lagoons is mostly cichlids.
-S. melanotheron is the dominant fish with l'guineensis, l'zillii and H. fasciatus also found in the catches.
+The common marine species found in the lagoon were the mojarra (Gerres melanopterus), half beak (Hyporhamphus picarti) and the needle fish (Strongylura senegalensis).
+Juveniles of the flat sardine Sardinella mardrensis, mullets Mugil curema and Liza falcipinnis as well as Caranx hippos were also encountered.
 In Keta Lagoon, Pellonula leonensis was most abundant.
 After the Sea Defence Project is finished, the lagoon has regained economic significance.
 The lagoon was dredged and an open link was created with the ocean to enable shrimps to swim into the lagoon.
-This protected environment allows valuable shrimps increase in size quickly.
+This protected environment allows valuable shrimp to increase in size quickly.